TREAD: Token Routing for Efficient Architecture-agnostic Diffusion Training: Experiment

 \subsection{Ablation Study}

 We conduct multiple ablation studies to examine the effect that each component has on the performance of \methodname.
-All experiments are conducted using a DiT-B/2 model and evaluated using $50{,}000$ samples except in \Cref{tab:route_location} presented results which use a DiT-S/2 and $10{,}000$ samples for evaluation.
+All experiments are conducted using a DiT-B/2 model and evaluated using $50{,}000$ samples if not otherwise specified.

-\paragraph{Selection Rate.} In this experiment, we ablate the impact of the selection ratio on performance, which is shown in \Cref{tab:mask_ratios}.
-We notice a significant boost in performance when employing a random selection rate of $0.25$ ($\text{FID}\mathrel{=}39.30$) and $0.5$ ($\text{FID}\mathrel{=}35.78$) outperforming the vanilla DiT-B/2 ($\text{FID}\mathrel{=}43.47$) on top of the significant reduction of cost per iteration.
-Interestingly, the medium selection rate of $0.5$ resulted in better FID than $0.25$.
-We attribute this behavior to the fact that the selection rate directly influences the number of tokens that first get withheld but, more importantly, get reintroduced into deeper layers of the network.
-Consequently, this means that the reintroduction of a larger portion of tokens can make up for lacking information in previous parts of the network.
-Further, we find the rate of $0.75$ ($\text{FID}\mathrel{=}0.75$) to be too high, resulting in degraded performance compared to its vanilla counterpart.
-This indicates a optimal spot that maximizes the combination of performance and cost reduction between $0.5$ and $0.75$.

-\paragraph{Route Location.} Next, we experiment with the locations inside of our model that we determine as the start and end of our token route $\route$.
-For this, iterate over the grid of possible combinations of route $\route_{i, j}$.
-The results of this are shown in \Cref{tab:route_location}.
-We find that the choice of $i$ and $j$ seems to be fairly arbitrary with the exception of $\route_{8,10}$, which resulted in the worst performance ($\text{FID}\mathrel{=}232.53$).
-We attribute this to the fact that the model does not have enough capacity after the tokens get reintroduced to process them appropriately.
-However, disregarding this exception, we notice that the specific variants of $\route_{i,j}$ do not have immense impacts on the overall performance of the model.
-This is also underlined by the near equal performance of \methodnameoutsidetab{DiT}{B/2}{-1}{} ($\text{FID}\mathrel{=}35.78$) and \methodnameoutsidetab{DiT}{B/2}{-1}{(random)}{} ($\text{FID}\mathrel{=}36.80$) as shown in \Cref{tab:dit}.
-Therefore, we optimize for long routes to leverage the positive effects that routing has on the computational cost.

-\paragraph{Multi-Route Loss.} Applying multiple routes $\route$ and therefore also multiple binary masks associated with each leads to a shuffle between $\barselectionoperator^1_\maskoperator(\mathbf{x}_t)$ and $\barselectionoperator^k_\maskoperator(\network^{l_{j-1}}(\cdot, \cdot))$ which renders the loss presented in \Cref{eq:naive_loss} insufficient.
-Therefore, we apply the in \Cref{eq:loss} presented loss.
-In \Cref{tab:combined_ablation}, the effect of leaving out this Multi-Route Loss is demonstrated by using two routes and only reflecting the effect of the first $\route$ into the loss.

-\paragraph{Linear Combination of Feature Maps.} As mentioned in \Cref{sec:method}, all routes, except for the first, face the choice between incorporating $\mathbf{x}_t$ or the last formed representation over all tokens $\network^{l_{j-1}}(\cdot, \cdot)$ w.r.t. some route $\route_{i,j}$.
-This decision is circumvented by using a linear combination $\linearcombination_{t,j-1}$ of both with the advantages that the introduction of $\mathbf{x}_t$ brings without disregarding already formed representations.
-In \Cref{tab:combined_ablation}, it is demonstrated how leaving out one of these components can impact the performance respectively.
-As expected, the resulting DiT-B/2 models show deteriorated performance without $\network^{l_{j-1}}(\cdot, \cdot)$ as this forces more task complexity into deeper layers due to missing intermediate representations.
-Not including $\mathbf{x}_t$ still shows higher FID than \methodnameoutsidetab{DiT}{B/2}{-2}{} as well, underlining its importance.